Frank Lenti

-Francesco "Cisco" Lenti (born 1947) is a Canadian outlaw biker and gangster, and the co-founder of the Loners Motorcycle Club.
+Francesco "Cisco" Lenti (born 1947) is a Canadian outlaw biker and gangster, and the founder of the Loners Motorcycle Club.

 Satan's Choice

 Lenti was born in Woodbridge, Ontario to Italian immigrant parents.
 The journalist Jerry Langton wrote in 2010 "...that even by Canadian biker standards, Lenti was a strange guy.
 Vain, constantly preening, and prone to violent temper tantrums, he had a habit of giving up on projects that didn't exactly go his way".
 The journalist Yves Lavigne wrote in 1999 about: "...that social butterfly of the biker underworld, the promiscuous Frank Lenti, who over twenty years wore the colors of nearly half a dozen Toronto gangs.
 The temperamental Lenti flitted from gang to gang when he didn't get his way".
 Lenti's frequent changes in membership of outlaw biker clubs gave him the nickname of the "Velcro biker".
 Lenti was never a member of the Mafia, but he had friendships with several Mafiosi over the years such as Domenic Musitano of the Musitano family of Hamilton.

 Lenti started out as a member of the Satan's Choice Motorcycle Club and was one of the first members of Satan's Choice together with his friend Cecil Kirby to visit the Satan's Choice's national president Bernie Guindon in jail at the Algoma Treatment and Remand Centre in Sault.
 St. Marie after he was arrested at an Oba Lake drug bust in August 1975.
 Lenti had Mafia connections and it was he who recommended Kirby as a hitman to Cosimo Commisso, saying that Kirby was good with bombs and guns, though he also warned that Kirby was not to be completely trusted as he was of non-Italian descent, saying "Remember, he's not one of us".
 According to Kirby, Lenti was involved in "million-dollar burglary" in 1977 and recruited him.
 However, the plot ended with Kirby getting "nothing".
 An ambitious man, Lenti never rose above the rank of prospect in Satan's Choice, causing him to leave in 1978 and join the Rebels.

 Kirby turned police informer in 1980.
 In 1981, Kirby told Lenti that he should leave Toronto for a while as he was about to reveal much to the Crown.
 After leaving the Satan's Choice, Lenti joined the Rebels before founding a new club, the Loners, which collapsed in 1981.
 In 1982, when Kirby started to testify against the Mafia figures who employed him as a hitman, his friend Lenti fled to Italy where he lived for the next two years.
 Lenti recalled in an interview in 2019: "Me and Kirby used to be together a lot.
 When he started singing I said, ‘I’d better go take a tour.’"
 Lenti lived in Perugia, where he associated with the Italian Hells Angels.